virajwiseshark/Market-Trend-Analyser/README.md

-# Market Trend Analyzer

-This is a Streamlit app that fetches market data from multiple sources, computes common technical indicators (SMA, EMA, RSI, MACD), runs a simple MA crossover backtest, and displays interactive charts.

 # 📈 Market Trend Analyzer

 An interactive financial analysis and backtesting tool built with **Python, Streamlit, and Plotly**.
+This is an app that fetches market data from multiple sources, computes common technical indicators (SMA, EMA, RSI, MACD), runs a simple MA crossover backtest, and displays interactive charts.
 It supports **multi-stock analysis** (US & Indian markets), technical indicators, backtesting, and now **AI-powered predictions**.

 ---